DanKos22/digital-rain-cpp/index.md

 ## Design & Test

-The program is structured using classes and objects.
+The program is structured using a class-based design.
 I made a class called DigitalRain and the project is built around this class.
 This class contains the functions responsible for handling the movement of the characters (falling effect), controlling cursor positions, and changing text colors in the console.
 The program uses vectors to store data such as the current positions (xPositions and yPositions) of characters and also for the number of characters.
+Each character has a random speed and a random character assigned to it.
+The random speeds range between 2 and 6, ensuring that each character falls at a different rate which creates the dynamic visual effect. the characters are randomly selected from a range of ASCII codes, so each "raindrop" can be a different symbol.
+The program uses the rand() function to generate random speeds and characters.

 The project is split between five files, each with a specific responsibility.
 This is done to enhance readability, maintainability, and testing.
 The five files are: main.cpp, DigitalRain.cpp, DigitalTest.cpp, Digitaltest.h, and DigitalRain.h.
 - main.cpp is the entry point for the program, where the main() function is located.
 It initializes the DigitalRain object and calls the necessary functions to begin the character fall.